 Let’s understand the entry of a futures trader into the market in a few simple steps.

-Future contracts have two types of settlements, the Mark-to-Market settlement, and the final settlement.
+Future contracts have two types of settlements, Mark-to-Market & final settlement.

 MTM is calculated at the end of the day on all open positions as the difference between the:

 The trade price or the previous day’s settlement price and the current day’s settlement price for contracts executed during the day and not squared off.
 (As the case may be) (Trade price/ Previous day’s settlement price -- Current day’s settlement price)

 The buying price and the selling price for contracts executed during the day and squared up.
 (Buy Price – Sell Price)

 You may understand better with the help of a practical example: